 However, your dog probably shouldn’t have a diet based primarily on fish.

 There’s no good reason to exclude fish from your dog’s diet altogether.
 You do, however, need to watch out for something called salmon poisoning.
 This can occur if your dog eats uncooked salmon containing potentially fatal parasites.
-Other kinds of fish may be equally harmful in this respect.
+If spoiled, all other kinds of raw fish may be equally harmful in this respect.

 Fido & Fish Food